youha-info/next-query-state/README.md

 `WT`: The **write type** of query parameter.

 -   It is a superset of `T`, and usually includes `null` and `undefined`.
-    The type and behavior is determined by the serializer function, as the serializer turns `WT` into `WriteQueryValue` to be passed on to `next-batch-router`.
+-   The type and behavior is determined by the serializer function, as the serializer turns `WT` into `WriteQueryValue` to be passed on to `next-batch-router`.
+It is fully customizable.

 `NextQueryValue`: Parsed query string data that is provided by `next/router`. `parse` function converts this to `T`.